 Most people fail to plan.
 But planning will allow you to get faster to the market.
 A business plan will give you clarity, confidence, and focus.
-Your business plan doesn’t need to be long.
+Your business plan doesn’t need to be extended.
 One page would suffice.
-As you write your goals, action steps and strategies, your business turns real.
+As you write your goals, action steps, and strategies, your business turns real.

 Question yourself on the below things: